Making clinical trials human for the patients who need them most

 What I did

-• Findings came back with a recommendation attached, not just a summary.
+Findings came back with a recommendation attached.
 Every revision had a rationale the founders could take into an investor conversation or a future partner meeting.

 What the testing confirmed